mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 Currently the slowdown in GeoPandas is because we iterate over every Shapely object in Python, rather than calling the underlying C library GEOS directly.

+So instead of using a Pandas `object`-dtype column that *holds shapely objects* like the following image:

 <img src="{{BASE_PATH}}/images/geopandas-shapely-1.svg"
      width="49%">

+We instead store a NumPy array of *direct pointers to the GEOS objects*.

 <img src="{{BASE_PATH}}/images/geopandas-shapely-2.svg"
      width="49%">

-So instead of using a Pandas `object`-dtype column that holds shapely objects we instead store a NumPy array of direct pointers to the GEOS objects.
-When we perform bulk vectorized operations on many GEOS pointers at once like in the `df.geometry.distance(some_point)` example above we can now drop down to Cython or C to write these loops directly.
+This allows us to store data more efficiently, and also requires us to now write our loops over these geometries in C or Cython.
+When we perform bulk vectorized operations on many GEOS pointers at once like in the `df.geometry.distance(some_point)` example above we can now drop down to Cython or C to write these loops directly, which provides a significant speedup.

+As an example, we include Cython code to compute distance between a GeoSeries and an individual shapely object below:

 ```python
 cdef GEOSGeometry *left_geom